 Pathfinding

-GPU-accelerated shortest path finding on 2D weighted grids.
-Uses wavefront expansion (parallel Dijkstra) — each iteration expands all frontier cells simultaneously, leveraging massive GPU parallelism.
+Shortest path finding on 2D weighted grids.
+Uses wavefront expansion (parallel Dijkstra) — each iteration expands all frontier cells in a single dispatch.

 API